nodemcu/nodemcu-firmware/tests/NTest/NTest.md

 NTest is a test system for NodeMCU which is originally based on gambiarra.
 It is designed to run on chip but the selftest also runs on the host using luac.cross.

-!!! attention
+!!! warning
-  You will have to use LFS to run this as it is too big to fit in memory.
+	This module is too big to load by standard `require` function or compile on ESP8266 using `node.compile()`.
+The only option to load and use it is to use [LFS](../lfs.md).

 ## Example